surma/surma.dev/content/things/compile-js.md

 [swc], which would allow me to parse even the most recent ES2022 syntax.
 My goal was to exploit the similarities between JS and C++ to keep the transpiler extremely simple.
-All it would do is traverse the JS AST and emit corresponding C++ code in a single pass, with almost no language-specific logic in the transpiler.
+All it would do is traverse the JS AST and emit corresponding C++ code in a single pass, with almost no state, scope chains or other compiler-y stuff.
 Most of the meat would be in the runtime I was going to write.
 The guiding principle here is: It doesn’t need to be pretty, it just needs to compile.

 ### Variables